ibm-cloud-docs/codeengine/lithops.md

 To set up {{site.data.keyword.cos_full_notm}},

 1. Create an [{{site.data.keyword.cos_full_notm}} account](https://www.ibm.com/cloud/object-storage).
-2. Create a bucket in your desired region.
+2. Create a bucket in the region that you want to use.
 3. In the side navigation, click **Endpoints** to find your API endpoint.
 You must copy both the public and private endpoints of the region where you created your bucket.
 4. Create the credentials to access to your {{site.data.keyword.cos_full_notm}} account (Choose one option):